-Alongside your grant in aid budget allocations, we have secured agreement from Treasury to allow national museums and the British Library access to £143 million of reserves over the period.
-This is around half the total historic reserves.
+Alongside your grant in aid budget allocations, we have secured agreement from Treasury to allow national museums access to £143 million of museum reserves over the period.
+This is around half the total historic museum reserves.
 We will have further discussions about the arrangements for agreeing access to these reserves shortly.
-This is an important step towards delivering on the Coalition commitment to providing greater administrative freedoms for the British Library and the national museums and will, I hope, encourage you to work towards attracting further philanthropic donations.
+This is an important step towards delivering on the Coalition commitment to providing greater administrative freedoms for national museums and will, I hope, encourage you to work towards attracting further philanthropic donations to the National Portrait Gallery.

-If restructuring is necessary, we expect that bodies will meet those costs.
+We expect that bodies will meet the costs of restructuring.
 Where there are genuine difficulties, you should contact DCMS to explore options that might be available.